TEAS: Top 10 Study Tips

 One should be diligent about assigning themselves study time, but break time is equally as important.
 One can only retain so much information at a time.
 Too much cramming can lead to a mental shutdown – no more information can be absorbed!
 Doing something fun or relaxing to break up the intensity is an excellent way to recharge before the next study session.
 Even a 10-minute walk or coffee break can make a big difference.

 It's important for the test-taker to take care of their own health and well-being.
 It's not mentally or physically healthy to spend every waking hour studying and preparing.
 That kind of stress can lead to catching a cold or virus right before the test – no fun!
 One should eat well, drink lots of water, exercise, and get plenty of sleep.
 Don't forget to spend some time with loved ones as well.
 It's all about balance.
 These actions will help one focus during material review as well as during the exam.

-Taking an exam should never be a race, and neither should preparation for a test.
+Taking an exam should never be a race, and neither should preparing for a test.
 Slow and steady is the most effective approach to studying and test-taking.
 One should read questions carefully and answer with the best response.
 Skimming the material or test questions can lead to key concepts getting missed.
-However, once should not spend too much time on a test question - the TEAS test is still being timed.
+However, one should not spend too much time on a test question – the TEAS test is still being timed.
 When in doubt, take a deep breath to get centered and continue on.

-One should be confident in their abilities and preparation for the TEAS test.
-Students looking to enroll in a nursing program have a strong academic background so far - they have learned much of the content they will be tested on.
+One should be confident in their abilities and prepare for the TEAS test.
+Students looking to enroll in a nursing program have a strong academic background so far – they have learned much of the content they will be tested on.
 Proper preparation for the TEAS test using the tips listed above will help build confidence and self-assurance, leading to a higher chance of success.